 All of these things, sticking to these design norms, are going to decrease your bounce rate, which is the percentage of people who leave your website without going anywhere except for that first page.
 You want someone to go somewhere else on your website.
 You want them to take that next step with you.

-Last, on every single page of your website, whether that is a blog post or your homepage, you need to have who you help and the problem you solve.
-So on your homepage or your about page, this is going to be very broad, right?
-Because this is your big picture promise, who you help, and what your entire website, the problem your website helps solve at a top-level.
+On your homepage or your about page, this is going to be very broad, right?
+Because this is your big picture promise, who you help, and the problem your website helps solve at a top-level.

 So for me, the problem I solve is not enough profit from your website and not enough family time because you’re spending too much time on your business.
 Those are the things that I solve.
 So I increase income and time with family.
 Those are my big promises, but if you go to a very specific blog post, that is going to change.
 Or to a very specific podcast episode; so the promise inside this podcast episode is that you will increase your conversions.

 So your challenge today is to think through if your website meets most of these design norms.
-And if there’s one that stood out to you, I only want you to pick one for right now you do not need to fix everyone overnight, fixing just one will make a difference.
+If there’s one that stood out to you, fixing just one will make a difference.
 Small and simple things is what we’re talking about here.
 Pick just one that you are going to fix so that your website better aligns with the design norms that people expect.
 You will lower your bounce rate and increase your conversion rate.

-If you have not yet subscribed, I encourage you to do so, because in the next episode, you are going to learn why I have anxiety attacks at Disneyland.
+If you have not yet subscribed to this podcast, I encourage you to do so, because in the next episode, you are going to learn why I have anxiety attacks at Disneyland.
 And more importantly, how understanding the principle I’m going to teach you will, once again, increase conversion rates on your website.
 I’ll see you there.